greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 With Manubot, manuscripts are written as plain-text Markdown files.
 The [Markdown standard](https://spec.commonmark.org/0.28/) itself provides limited yet crucial formatting syntax, including the ability to embed images and format text via bold, italics, hyperlinks, headers, inline code, codeblocks, blockquotes, and numbered or bulleted lists.
 In addition, Manubot relies on extensions from [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) to enable citations, tables, captions, and equations specified using the popular TeX math syntax.
-Markdown with Pandoc extensions supports most formatting options required for scholarly writing [@17wKkS4DV], but currently lacks the ability to cross-reference and automatically number figures, tables, and equations.
+Markdown with Pandoc extensions supports most formatting options required for scholarly writing [@17wKkS4DV] but currently lacks the ability to cross-reference and automatically number figures, tables, and equations.
 For this functionality, Manubot includes the [`pandoc-xnos`](https://github.com/tomduck/pandoc-xnos) suite of Pandoc filters.
 A list of formatting options officially supported by Manubot, at the time of writing, is viewable as [raw Markdown](https://github.com/manubot/rootstock/raw/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/content/02.delete-me.md) and the corresponding [rendered HTML](https://manubot.github.io/rootstock/v/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/).

 By virtue of its readable syntax, Markdown is well suited for version control using Git.
-Markdown treats a single line break between text as a space, and requires two-or-more consecutive line breaks to denote a new paragraph.
+Markdown treats a single line break between text as a space and requires two-or-more consecutive line breaks to denote a new paragraph.
 For optimal tracking of Markdown files with Git, we recommend placing each sentence on its own line.
-This convention allows Git to display diffs on a per sentence basis while avoiding unnecessary reflows associated with line wrapping and allowing easy rearrangement of sentences.
+This convention allows Git to display diffs on a per sentence basis, avoids unnecessary reflows associated with line wrapping, and supports easy rearrangement of sentences.

 ### Citation by identifier